Christy Knowings

-Christy Lorraine Knowings (born February 25, 1980) is an American actress and comedienne who served three seasons on the Nickelodeon sketch-comedy series All That (where she replaced Alisa Reyes in 1997 and was replaced by Giovonnie Samuels in 2002).
+Christy Knowings is an American actress and comedian who served three seasons on the Nickelodeon sketch-comedy series All That (where she replaced Tricia Dickson in 1997 and was replaced by Giovonnie Samuels in 2002).

 All That

-After Tricia Dickson, Katrina Johnson and Alisa Reyes left All That, the producers brought in Danny Tamberelli, Leon Frierson, and Christy Knowings.
-Knowings had previously been a performer on a Rosie O'Donnell sketch-comedy special produced by Nickelodeon entitled, And Now This.
-She and her twin brother, actor Chris Knowings, were in the Rosie O'Donnell special greenroom, unaware that two casting directors from All That were in the room.
-Chris told Christy to do her impressions and accents.
-The casting directors asked Christy to audition, which she did, and she got the job.
+Knowings joined the cast of All That after she had been a performer on a Rosie O'Donnell sketch-comedy special produced by Nickelodeon entitled, And Now This.

 Knowings remained on the show until the end of Season 6 in 2000.
 Her characters included Penny Lane (inheriting the role from Alisa Reyes, who herself had inherited the role from Angelique Bates), the dental assistant for Dr. Bynes, Lieutenant Fondue, Jessica from Whateverrr!!!, Yoko from CJ and the Cloudy Knights, Brenda Stone from Channel 6 1/2 News, and Winter Wonders from What Do You Do?
 What Do You Do? was a parody of the Nickelodeon game show Figure It Out, and Winter Wonders was a parody of Summer Sanders.
 Knowings herself was a panelist a few times on Figure It Out.

 Life after All That

 Knowings made a small cameo in the green room for the show's 10th Anniversary Special.

-She made three episode appearances on Sesame Street, alongside her real-life twin brother Chris Knowings.
+From 2008 to 2011, she made three appearances on episodes of Sesame Street, alongside her real-life twin brother Chris Knowings.
+In 2020, she released the folk single "To the World".